aerialship/test2/foo.md

 =====

 Foo is nothing
-Again, foo is nothing, but could be everything
+Again, foo is nothing, but could be everything, and more